 CUNY CAT SBIR/ STTR INCENTIVE PROGRAM FOR NEW YORK STATE COMPANIES

 The City University of New York Center for Advanced Technology (CUNY CAT) is dedicated to commercial development of innovative technology.
 Our mission is to advance fundamental and applied research, development, and technology transfer through strong industry-university collaborations.
 Federal SBIR/STTR awards are an important source of funding for start-up ventures and small businesses, and the CUNY CAT offers assistance and guidance to CUNY Faculty who collaborate with companies to seek these awards.
-In addition, to support our specific objective of providing economic impact to New York, the following targeted SBIR/STTR Incentive Program has been implemented for companies within the State.
+In addition, to support our specific objective of providing economic impact to New York, the following targeted SBIR/STTR Incentive Program has been implemented for full-time faculty who assist companies within the State with SBIR/STTR applications.

-Policy on Supplemental Awards for Faculty participation in Small Business Innovative Research and Small Business Technology Transfer Research (SBIR/STTR) Phase I Applications by New York State companies
+Policy on Incentive Awards for Faculty participation in Small Business Innovative Research (SBIR) and Small Business Technology Transfer Research (STTR) Phase I Applications by New York State companies :

 (ii) Requirements for Support.
-Full time Faculty members must serve as STTR PI or SBIR coPI for a New York small business and work with the CUNY CAT during the preparation of a new, unique Phase I application to be eligible for support.
-In the case of SBIR applications, it is preasssumed that the Faculty member will serve as PI or coPI on future Subcontracts to CUNY funded through the subsequent SBIR/STTR award.
+Full-time Faculty members must serve as STTR PI or SBIR coPI for a New York small business and work with the CUNY CAT during the preparation of a new, unique Phase I application to be eligible for support.
+It is presumed that the Faculty member will serve as PI or coPI on future Subcontracts to CUNY funded through any resulting SBIR/STTR contract.

-(iV) Secondary Support.
-Upon providing evidence of attainment by the company of funding in the form of a Phase I Notification of Award to the CUNY CAT, the Faculty member will may be eligible to receive an additional $1,000.00 of summer salary from the CUNY CAT.
+(iV) Secondary Incentive Award.
+Upon providing evidence of attainment by the company of funding in the form of a Phase I Notification of Award of an SBIR or STTR contract, the Faculty member may be eligible to receive an additional $1,000.00 of summer salary from the CUNY CAT.
 Secondary Support is subject to the requirement stated in paragraph (v) below.
 The Faculty member must request this summer salary supplement to be paid within 12 months of the Notification of Award.

 (v) Requirement of CAT subcontract.
-For the Faculty member to obtain Secondary Support, the New York State company awarded Phase I SBIR/STTR funding must partner with CUNY on a Sponsored Research Agreement with a CUNY CAT subcontract of at least $15,000.00.
+For the Faculty member to obtain a Secondary Award, the New York State company awarded Phase I SBIR/STTR funding must partner with CUNY on a Sponsored Research Agreement with a CUNY CAT subcontract of at least $20,000.00.

 (vi) Project Cost Sharing.
-In addition to the Secondary Support incentive payment resulting from a Phase I subcontract, the Sponsored Research Agreement funded from the award to the small NY business will be eligible for consideration for Matching Funding from the CUNY CAT (“CAT Match”) that may be above and beyond the standard matching level.
+In addition to the Secondary Award incentive payment resulting from a successful Phase I application and subcontract, the Sponsored Research Agreement funded from the award to the small NY business will be eligible for consideration for Matching Funding from the CUNY CAT (“CAT Match”) that may be above and beyond the standard matching level.

-(viii) Additional Issues. (a) Only one Supplemental Award will be given per application.
+(viii) Additional Issues. a) Only one Primary Incentive Award will be given per application.
 Teams of Faculty may share the Award but this decision and its implementation is the responsibility of the PI/coPI.
-Sharing of an Award will not increase the amount of the Award. (b) Faculty may submit requests for multiple Supplemental Awards (up to a maximum of three over a two-year period) as long as the topics of the applications involve significantly different technologies.
-Support of Multiple Supplemental Awards is solely at the discretion of the CUNY CAT.
+Sharing of an Award will not increase the amount of the Award. (b) Faculty may submit requests for multiple Primary Incentive Awards (up to a maximum of three over a two-year period, or more if applications have been successful and resulted in CAT subcontracts) as long as the applications involve significantly different technologies.
+Support of multiple Incentive Awards is solely at the discretion of the CUNY CAT.